Blog |

-In November, over 100 communities gathered in the Twin Cities (Minneapolis-St. Paul) for three days dedicated to learning, connection, and inspiration at the Built for Zero Learning Session.
+In November, 94 communities gathered in the Twin Cities (Minneapolis-St. Paul) for three days dedicated to learning, connection, and inspiration at the Built for Zero Learning Session.
 This year’s event offered invaluable insights, shared new strategies, and deepened the movement’s commitment to making homelessness rare and brief.
 Here are the top takeaways:

 1. Honoring Indigenous lands and legacies